MoniPar/reclaimed-treasures/README.md

 The Login Page features:

 -	a link to the Registration Page, for users who haven't yet registered an account,
 -	a form with inputs for username or email and password,
--	a Remember me checkbox which gives the user the option to save their login details,
+-	a Remember Me checkbox which gives the user the option to save their login details,
 -	the Login button which will log them into their account,
--	a forgot password link which they can use to create a new password in case they have forgotten it and
+-	a Forgot Password link which they can use to create a new password in case they have forgotten it and
 -	a Home button which will bring the user back to the Home Page.
-Both text input fields in this form are required and once the user submits the correct information they are directed to
+Both text input fields in this form are required and once the user submits the correct information they are directed to the Home Page as logged in users.

 <details>
 <summary>Click to view screenshots</summary>